 Similarly, other nuts and seeds contain biotin in various quantities.
 For example, 28 gms of walnuts contain about 5 mcg of biotin, which is approx. 16% of DV.

-Chia seeds and flaxseeds contain about 5.6 mcg, which is 19% of DV.
+Chia seeds and flaxseeds contain about 5.6 mcg, 19% of DV.

 As seeds need a lot of growth and development for a new plant, they hold biotin, which is required in nature for the metabolism of protein and carbs.
 That’s why nearly all the seeds will have some amount of biotin content in them.